Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If so, bring a copy of these results to your HRA appointment.
 When in doubt, complete your lab tests at the HRA as all of the lab results assist us in providing the most accurate wellness picture for you and the City of Springfield.

 With the exception noted above on "showcause/payment" warrants, you can neither have a warrant removed nor post bond over the phone.

 When the court date is continued, the judge may continue the bond until the case is resolved.

 When the judge releases the bond, the defendant is required to produce a picture identification before the bond will be refunded.

 When a defendant posts bond through a bonding company, the "surety" bond company will be released when the case is concluded.
 NOTE: Any fee paid on behalf of a defendant to the bonding company is between the defendant and the bonding company, not the court.

-Must possess high school diploma or GED;Possess 60 semester hours from accredited college of university; OR Class A MO POST certifications; OR Class B MO POST certification plus at least 2 years of full time law enforcement experience within the last 5 years; OR Two years of active duty military service with an honorable discharge; OR Possess 30 semester hours from an accredited college or university plus 3 years of experience as a Springfield Police Cadet to enter the Academy. *Law enforcement experience and/or education preferred, but not required*
+Must possess high school diploma or GED;Possess 60 semester hours from accredited college of university; OR Class A MO POST certifications or currently enrolled in a Class A POST program with successful passing of POST exam within six months of application deadline; OR Class B MO POST certification plus at least 2 years of full time law enforcement experience within the last 5 years; OR Two years of active duty military service with an honorable discharge; OR Possess 30 semester hours from an accredited college or university plus 3 years of experience as a Springfield Police Cadet to enter the Academy. *Law enforcement experience and/or education preferred, but not required*